Fuck this blog.

 My job, my relationships, my day-to-day - the last 6 years have had plenty of ups and downs, but I buried a giant piece of myself to be someone I wasn't

 I'm not blaming my long-term relationship with my ex at all.
-We loved each other the whole way and we found we were too different people along the way, with different dreams and different life paths.
+We loved each other the whole way and we just happened to find that we were two different people along that way, with different dreams and different life paths.
 But in that relationship, I feel a little like I was pretending to be someone I wasn't (this all me-created by the way).
 And then it ended and I just kept on pretending.

 Or, maybe I wasn't pretending really.

 I still want all that.
 I want roots.
 I want a loving relationship.
 I wanted all that then and still want that now.

 But, I guess it comes down to being selfish.
 I want my cake and I want to eat it, too.

 I want to be able to travel the world at the same time of all the above.
 I want to be an explorer.
 Doesn't even need to be a ton, but it has to be a part of my life in all the ways it hasn't been these past few years.
 One day I'll find the girl that will travel along with me when the itch becomes too big to scratch.
 Then we'll head back home, live the day-to-day while always planning that next escape and that next adventure.